k4kpk/k4kpk.github.io/sota-guides/Wildcat Mountain (W4G_NG-020).md

         * Note: If lot full, there's another, 1/10 mile farther on GA-348.
 * **Food**
     * Last McDonalds: GA-400 at GA-53.
+      * If you miss it, add 10 minutes and go to 1550 S Main St Cleveland, GA.
-    * Dinner: 5 Guys in Home Depot shopping center, just south of GA-53, or there's a barbecue joint with a pink pig across from the McDonalds at GA-53.
+    * Dinner: 5 Guys in Home Depot shopping center, just south of GA-53

 #### Drive Guide - Wildcat Mountain from Sassafras Mtn (W4G/NG-040)